roznet/roznet.github.io/_posts/2018-11-17-fixing-ipv6-unifi-gateway-aaisp.md

 commit
 {% endhighlight %}

 After running these, ipv6 started working on all the devices.
-Of course this will be lost at the next provision, but all that is needed is to add these to the config.gateway.json on the controller, with the following :
+Of course this will be lost at the next provision, but all that was then needed is to add these to the config.gateway.json on the controller, with the following :

 {% highlight bash %}
 {